Data Analysis

 A description of what the list and index names mean is also in the main help system.
 (Consider for example the Rand1>>SPATIAL_RESULTS list and C_END_CWE index below).

-In the standard implementation of a randomisation, labels are randomly allocated to any group across the entire data set.
-This works well for many studies and is very effective, however, when one begins to scale analyses to larger extents, then the total pool of labels begins to span many different environments.
-The randomisations could allocate a polar taxon to the tropics, and a desert taxon to a rainforest.
-This does not make the randomisation invalid, but it is perhaps not as strict as it could be, and perhaps also not as realistic.
+In the standard implementation of randomisation, labels are assigned randomly to any group across the entire dataset.
+This approach works well for many studies and is very effective.
+However, as analyses scale up to larger extents, the total pool of labels begins to span many different environments.
+The randomisations might assign a polar taxon to the tropics, and a desert taxon to a rainforest.
+While this does not make the randomisation invalid, it may be less strict and less realistic than it could be.

 To read more on spatially structured randomisations see this blog post.